 The receiving water bodies in the vicinity of the project limits are the Salinas River and the Salinas River Lagoon.
-The proposed project has the potential to directly discharge stormwater within the project limits into one or both of these receiving water bodies.
-This project does not involve substantial excavation or earthwork activities that would cause or exacerbate existing turbidity conditions.
-By incorporating appropriate engineering design and robust stormwater Best Management Practices during construction, minimal, short-term water quality impacts are anticipated.
-Additionally, the project contractor will prepare a site-specific Water Pollution Control Plan approved by Caltrans.
+The project has the potential to directly discharge stormwater within the project limits into one or both of these receiving water bodies.
+The project does not involve substantial excavation or earthwork activities that would cause or exacerbate existing turbidity conditions.
+With incorporation of appropriate engineering design and robust stormwater Best Management Practices during construction, the project anticipates only minimal, short-term water quality impacts.
+Also, the project contractor will prepare a site-specific Water Pollution Control Plan approved by Caltrans.
 Therefore, the project would not result in significant, long-term impacts on water quality.

 The Salinas River Floodplain stretches from southern San Luis Obispo County through the Salinas Valley and to Monterey Bay near the City of Marina.
 The Salinas River floodway is designated within the project limits.
-The proposed project does not alter the flood source or expose residences, buildings, or crops to flooding, and the risk to life or property remains unchanged.
-The conclusion is that the proposed project would not raise water surface elevations within the existing floodplains or floodways.
+The project does not alter the flood source or expose residences, buildings, or crops to flooding, and the risk to life or property remains unchanged.
+The conclusion is that the project would not raise water surface elevations within the existing floodplains or floodways.
 Considering the information in the Air Quality, Noise, and Water Quality Technical Assessment dated March 2023, along with the Location Hydraulics Study dated June 2023, the following significance determinations have been made:

 Question-Would the project: CEQA Significance Determinations for Hydrology and Water Quality a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface water or groundwater quality?
 No Impact b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin?
-No Impact c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: (i) result in substantial erosion or siltation No Impact onsite or offsite; (ii) substantially increase the rate or amount of surface runoff in a manner which would result in flooding onsite or offsite; No Impact (iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or No Impact (iv) impede or redirect flood flows?
+No Impact c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: No Impact (i) result in substantial erosion or siltation onsite or offsite; (ii) substantially increase the rate or amount of surface runoff in a manner which would result in flooding onsite or offsite; No Impact (iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or No Impact (iv) impede or redirect flood flows?
 No Impact d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation?
 No Impact e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
-No Impact effect.
-See Appendix B for the coastal policy analysis completed for this project.
+No Impact